-The Riddle of Literary Quality is a research project of the Huygens Institute for the History of the Netherlands in collaboration with the Fryske Akademy and the Institute for Logic, Language and Computation (University of Amsterdam).
-The Riddle officially started January 15th 2012.
-It will end in 2019.
-The project is funded by the Computational Humanities Programme of the Royal Netherlands Academy of Arts and Sciences.
+The Riddle of Literary Quality was a research project of the Huygens Institute for the History of the Netherlands in collaboration with the Fryske Akademy and the Institute for Logic, Language and Computation (University of Amsterdam).
+The Riddle officially started January 15th 2012 and ended on December 31st 2019.
+The project was funded by the Computational Humanities Programme of the Royal Netherlands Academy of Arts and Sciences.

 Summary of the project The Riddle of Literary Quality